Best waterproof speakers 2023: budget, portable, smart

 More critical of recording and source quality

-Were you seriously expecting to read a list of the best waterproof speakers and not find at least one JBL product along the way?
-The American brand's love of rugged, dependable hardware is reflected in its great portable speakers range, making it practically synonymous with the entire concept of hardwearing outdoorsy audio.
+JBL's love of rugged, dependable hardware is reflected in its great portable speakers range, making it practically synonymous with the entire concept of hardwearing outdoorsy audio.
+The Flip 6, happily, is a JBL speaker through and through.

-Durability is improved, too, with an IP67 water and dust proofing over the waterproof-only IPX7-rated Flip 5.
+It's super durable, too, with an IP67 water and dustproof rating seeing the Flip 6 match the durability of the excellent Tribit Stormbox above.
 Not only can you get the Flip 6 wet at the beach, but you can also afford to allow quite a bit of sand to get near it as well.

 Yes, it's still 'just' a Bluetooth speaker – but what a great-sounding Bluetooth speaker it is.
 If you want to boost the sound presentation to your liking, you can now tweak things thanks to a new EQ feature in the app.
 For a nominal price hike over the launch price of the Flip 5, there’s certainly more detail here, too, while that improved IP rating offers peace of mind when you're hitting the road.